Batch and Stream mode

 input

-: Where the original files are stored (including subfolders)
+: Where the original files are stored (including subfolders)output

 .